Apply: Past Participants

 Checking Application Status

 Upon completion of your application file, it will take approximately three to five weeks for a decision to be made.
-Because it can take one to two weeks to process your application materials, please allow a sufficient amount of time after submitting your application before contacting the Admissions Office with questions or concerns about your application status.
+Because it can take one to two weeks to process your application materials, please allow a sufficient amount of time after submitting your application before contacting the Office of Enrollment Management with questions or concerns about your application status.
+We encourage you, however, to check your application status online as often as you like.